EarlPitts/bitcoin-privacy/README.md

     - Most on-chain techniques can be used for this
     - ZeroLink has its own: **Chaumian CoinJoin**
 - Relies on Tor for anonymous communication with the mixing server
+- Implementation: Wasabi Wallet (2018)

+### Wallet Privacy Framework

+- A bunch of requirements that have to be fulfilled to provide anonimity
+- Pre-mix wallet:
+    - Can be any bitcoin wallet
+- Post-mix wallet:
+    - Strong privacy requirements